 In the governmental fund financial statements, governmental funds recognize bond premiums, discounts, and bond issuance costs during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing sources.
+Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
+Issuance costs are reported as expenditures.